What is About Blank? Should You Remove It?

 Updated Jan.
 15, 2022, by Steve Larner

-About blank is nothing more than a blank page on your browser tab, whether you use Firefox, Chrome, Edge, Safari, or any other type of browser.
-The page appears with the label “about:blank” in both the address bar and the tab’s page title.
-You’ve probably spotted this empty page popping up in your browser from time to time when clicking a link or opening one in a new tab or window.
-What does about blank mean?
-Is it malware, a bad Internet connection, or even a bad link?
-How can I stop it?
-An about:blank has many reasons for appearing on your screen.
-Generally speaking, the blank pages are nothing of concern.
-Read on to get answers to the most common questions on about:blank webpages.
+The term “about:blank” (a.k.a., About Blank) defines nothing more than an empty page in your browser tab, whether you use Firefox, Chrome, Edge, Safari, or any other type of browser.
+The page appears with the label about:blank in both the address bar and the tab’s page title.
+You’ve probably spotted this empty page popping up from time to time when clicking a link or opening one in a new tab or window.

-About blank pages are part of the “about URI scheme,” which is used by browsers to process internal commands that they choose to implement.
-There are several ‘about’ commands used by most browsers, such as ‘about:about,’ ‘about:cache,’ ‘about:plugins,’ and more.
-An about:blank page does not have a webpage to load, nor is it intended to load one.
-No, these are not just blank pages but are blank pages with hidden browser functions used by the browser itself.
+An “about:blank” tab or window does not have a webpage to load, nor is it intended to load one.
+However, these windows are more than just blank pages; they are blank pages with hidden functions used by the browser.
 The bottom line is that about:blank is what it sounds like—a blank page that is not a URL; it’s a command built into the browser.

 - Preventing the browser from opening numerous tabs or windows from the previous session

 - Regulating bandwidth by opening a non-internet browser tab to start their session